 Ultimately, the merger of Amun and Ra became Amun-Ra.
 Amun was generally considered the form that Ra was before he began creation.
 Amun is believed to have used air to create the universe.
 Instead of the sun being his realm, it was the wind rather.
 And whereas Ra was worshipped predominantly in Lower Egypt, Amun was famously worshiped in Upper Egypt.

 It is believed that this merger occurred during the Theban reign over Egypt.
-They merged these two gods in order to unite the whole of Egypt.
+The Theban rulers merged these two gods as way to symbolize the unification of the whole of Egypt.

 Ra’s different forms